Lettings policy

 Management move

-In order to make the best use of Leeds City Council’s housing stock e.g. to reduce under occupation or to support households living in council high rise accommodation with dependent children who wish to move to more suitable accommodation.
+In order to make the best use of Leeds City Council’s housing stock, for example, to reduce under occupation.

 Tenancy management

-To allow a joint tenancy to be granted from a sole tenancy and vice versa, in accordance with the council’s Tenancy Policy.
+To allow a Leeds City Council joint tenancy to be granted from a sole tenancy and vice versa, in accordance with the council’s Tenancy Policy.

-8.1.1 Offers of council accommodation are made on the basis of the information on the customer’s housing application and in any housing needs assessment.
-It is the customer’s responsibility to inform the council of any changes in their housing circumstances.
+9.1.1 Offers of council accommodation are made on the basis of the information on the customer’s housing application and in any housing needs assessment.
+It is the customer’s responsibility to inform the council of any changes in their housing circumstances that may impact their housing need.

-8.1.3 The council may withdraw an offer of accommodation, for example, with the customer’s agreement, or where there is a change in the customer’s circumstances which affects their application.
+9.1.3 The council may withdraw an offer of accommodation, for example, with the customer’s agreement, or where there is a change in the customer’s circumstances which affects their application, where it is found that information provided in the housing application was incorrect or circumstances have changed or where the circumstances of the property change.

 • recognised photographic identification for example a passport, photographic driving licence